 #3.
 Is Amsterdam safe for a weekend trip?

 Amsterdam is a very safe place to travel to, which makes it a great destination for lone travelers!
 It also takes the stress out of traveling when you’re traveling in a group.
 The chances of violent crime taking place are slim, so you only have to be cautious about petty crimes.
-Much like anywhere else you visit, it’s good to take a few precautions.
+Much like anywhere else you visit, it’s good to take a few travel safety precautions.

 Bicycle theft is a big problem in Amsterdam, mainly due to the high volume of bikes on the roads.
 On average, locals have 2-bicycles stolen every year!
 These aren’t great statistics but that’s the reality.